 I didn’t realize that cooking was a love language.
 But, seeing my now 8 year old in action for the last couple years in the kitchen, I’d say it’s totally hers.
 She’s game for cooking the same recipe many times and trying something totally new.
 So, when I told her we were trying a new recipe with corn, she was more than excited.
 She even told her sisters she didn’t want them to come help.

-Seeing bacon in a recipe, I knew we had to try their Bacon, Corn, Avocado, Tomato salad recipe, with our own slight twists.
+Challenged to come up with a corn recipe and seeing bacon in a recipe, I knew we had to try a Bacon, Corn, Avocado, Tomato salad recipe.
 First up was the cooking of the bacon.
 Yeah, I didn’t get to help much here, and just gave some slight direction.
 Of course, we supervise, but this girl is such a natural in the kitchen (natural cleaner-upper after being in the kitchen, not so much!)

 After the roasting and removing the husk, I popped them back in for about 3-5 minutes on high broil to char them a bit.
 This is a great alternative to grilled corn.

 We let the corn cool a while and then it was time to slice the corn kernels from the cobb into a bowl.
 While I did this, N cut the cherry tomatoes into halves, then we decided they were too big, so she halved them again to make quarters.

 I also diced the avocado, chopped the cilantro, juiced a lime and broke the bacon into pieces.

 Into the corn bowl went all of the ingredients (except the bacon) including some cooked black beans and a generous pinch of salt.
 It was all mixed up and spooned into romaine lettuce leaves and topped with bacon.